the-big/n00bzCTF-2023/ILOVEOSINT.md

  |_| |_|\___/ \___/|_.__/___|\_____|  |_|  |_|
 ```

-# The Power of Google Tools for Geoguessr OSINT Challenges (Damn, Mission Moon, Lost)
+# The Power of Google Lens for Geoguessr OSINT Challenges (Damn, Mission Moon, Lost)

 ### Damn